Scalextrix/SolarCoin-Raspberry-Pi-Node/Useful-SolarCoin-Daemon-Commands.md

 Lets disect that for a moment; 'solarcoind' to send the instruction, 'sendtoaddress' to tell the wallet you want to send coins, '8cESoZyjFvx2Deq6VjQLqPfAwu8UXjcBkK' is my wallet address, '1' is the amount of SLR to send.
 When you hit return you will get a long string of numbers and letters, this is the transaction hash and lets you know it worked.
-Also you could message me with this and I could see that you had sent the coins, useful as a proof of payment for example.
+Also you could message me with the transaction hash and I could see that you had sent the coins; useful as a proof of payment for example.

 To lock a wallet: